How people get Syphilis

 Syphilis is transmitted from a man or woman to another through direct contact with a Syphilis sore.
 Sores crop up usually on the external genitals or anal section.
 The ailment could even be transferred from mother to her child while being pregnant a condition called congenital syphilis.

 Numerous sexually active people can be affected by syphilis, though there is a greater chance amongst the younger age group, aged 15- 30.
 It is most common in metropolises as compared to countryside sites.
 Syphilis can be frightening if it is not addressed.
 It can stimulate hazardous health concerns and increases a person's risk for HIV, which frequently lead to AIDS.

-Even though an initial infection could heal by itself in many situations, especially in women, but around a quarter of such situations will begin the secondary stage of syphilis.
-This often occurs after a month, and can continue as long as a month and a half.
+Even though an initial infection could heal by itself in many situations, especially in women, but around a quarter of such situations will begin the second stage of syphilis.
+This often occurs after a month and can continue as long as a month and a half.
 As a result of the systemic plan of the secondary stage of syphilis, it can have an impact on more internal organs.
-Usual signs and symptoms of this secondary stage comprise of skin rashes on the palms of the hands and the soles of the feet.
+Usual signs and symptoms of this second stage comprised of skin rashes on the palms of the hands and the soles of the feet.
 They are hardly ever itchy, and occasionally they are even vague.

 Warning signs of second stage infection